nil0711/miniproject/README.md

 ## Overview

 The Chat Analyzer is a web application designed to analyze WhatsApp conversations.
 It provides data visualization, sentiment analysis, and a chatbot feature to interact with users.
-The application leverages various Python libraries and tools, including Streamlit for the web interface, Matplotlib and Plotly for data visualization, and Google's Generative AI for the chatbot.
+The application uses various Python libraries and tools, including Streamlit for the web interface, Matplotlib and Plotly for data visualization, and Google's Generative AI for the chatbot.

 ## Features